netzhuffle/notes/README.md

     * New user registration or updating user settings
     * Note search, filtering, and sorting functionality
     * Note content format validation (e.g. requiring & validating for a specific text format like markdown)
+    * Note sharing with other users or the public
+    * Note content versioning
+    * Restoring deleted notes (e.g. trash folder functionality)

 ## Database design